-HEALTH OF LONDON .-- In the week that ended on Saturday, the deaths of 963 persons, viz., 473 males, and 490 females, were registered in London.
+HEALTH OF LONDON .- In the week that ended on Saturday, the deaths of 963 persons, viz., 473 males, and 490 females, were registered in London.
 In the corresponding week of 1849, the deaths from all causes rose to 1967, and in that of 1854 to 1456, cholera having made considerable progress at both those periods.
 Taking corresponding weeks in the last ten years, it will be found that the deaths ranged above 1000 in all the weeks of the series except three, those of 1845, 1847, and 1850.
 The deaths returned for last week (which occurred in an increased population), when compared with the facts now stated, present a very favourable result.
-Last week, the births of 880 boys and 798 girls, in all 1678 children, were registered in London.
-In the ten corresponding weeks of the years 1845-54, the average number was 1378.-From the Registrar-General's Weekly Return
+Last week, the births of 880 boys and 798 girls in all 1678 children, were registered in London.
+In the ten corresponding weeks of the years 1845-54, the average number was 1378.-From the Registrar-General's Weekly Return.

-THE QUARTERLY RETURN OF MARRIAGES, BIRTHS AND DEATHS (Marriages, January, February, March, 1855; Births and Deaths, April, May, June) has just peen published by the Registrar-General.
-From this gather that 29,131 marriages were celebrated in the f three months of the year, or less in number by nea 6000 than the marriages in the winter quarter of year 1858.
-The births of 165,250 children were retered in the quarter that ended on June 30, 1855, or by 7000 than were registered in the correspond quarter of the previous year, and more, to nearly same extent, than were registered in the spring quar of 1851-58.
-There were 106,584 deaths in the quar or 3918 more deaths than were recorded in the con sponding quarter of 1854.
-The natural increase of English population, exclusive of immigrants, may be down at 58,666.
-(It will be borne in mind that report has reference only to England and Wales.)
-AN EXPLOSION has taken place in a firework ma factory at Bristol.
-Two youths were so dreadfully bu that one is already dead, and the other is linger without a hope of recovery.
-MR. STRAHAN, THE BANKRUPT .- The High Ash estate of this gentleman was on Monday sold 27,000L, after some little difficulty, owing to the original doods having been lost or mislaid.
-A YOUNG LADY has been killed in North Wales falling from a cliff, the edge of which gave way bend her.
-A precisely similar accident has but recently oc- the Falmouth Packet, Falmouth.
+THE QUARTERLY RETURN OF MARRIAGES, BIRTHS AND DEATHS (Marriages, January, February, March, 1855; Births and Deaths, April, May, June) has just been published by the Registrar-General.
+From this we gather that 29,131 marriages were celebrated in the first three months of the year, or less in number by nearly 6000 than the marriages in the winter quarter of the year 1858.
+The births of 165,250 children were registered in the quarter that ended on June 30, 1855, or less by 7000 than were registered in the corresponding quarter of the previous year, and more, to nearly the same extent, than were registered in the spring quarters of 1851-58.
+There were 106,584 deaths in the quarter, or 3918 more deaths than were recorded in the corresponding quarter of 1854.
+The natural increase of the English population, exclusive of immigrants, may be set down at 58,666.
+(It will be borne in mind that this report has reference only to England and Wales.)
+AN EXPLOSION has taken place in a firework manufactory at Bristol.
+Two youths were so dreadfully burnt that one is already dead, and the other is lingering without a hope of recovery.
+MR. STRAHAN, THE BANKRUPT .- The High Ashurst estate of this gentleman was on Monday sold for 27,000L, after some little difficulty, owing to the original deeds having been lost or mislaid.